 **UPDATE: January 2014: I actually don’t pick any stocks anymore.
 I do, however, pick individual seed and early stage companies.
 My AngelList profile is here.
 It has most of my investments (a few aren’t on AngelList).
 I invest in about six companies a year.

-I have in the past written about companies that sponsor Searchblog.
-I may again.
-I feel like, after 25 years in this business, I’ve earned the right to say what I think, and that I have the respect of my sponsors to do so.
+I have in the past written about companies that I do business with.
+I likely will again.
+I feel like, after 30+ years in this business, I’ve earned the right to say what I think, and that I have the respect of my partners to do so.
 So far, I think my integrity is intact.
 If I lose it, I lose you, the reader.
 I’m not eager to do that, so I write what’s on my mind, and I’m respectful of, but not cowed by, my sponsors’ support.

 I’m sure more will come to mind as I think through these disclosures.
-Consider this a **third** draft of many to come.
+Consider this a **fourth** draft of many to come.